atsuch/SHIVApreproc/examples_preproc/MICCAI_2016/README.md

 ## Preprocessing MICAI 2016

-In this example we provide the preprocessing of 3 subjects.<br />
+In this example we are providing pre-processing of 3 subjects.<br />
 <br />
 Modalities which were used: T1w, FLAIR<br />

-We don't provide the brainmask so it's will be generated automaticly in preprocessing process using SPM.<br />
+We do not provide the brain mask, so it is automatically generated in the preprocessing process with SPM.<br />
-The T1w images needs to be resampling to 1 by 1 by 1 mm.<br />
+The T1w images have to be rasterized to 1 x 1 x 1 mm.<br />

 - The config_process_subject.json in this case:
 <br />
- Please note what we don't provide the path to brainmask since we want to generate it during preprocessing and we needs to resample T1w images we put  "resampling_to_111": <b>"True"</b>.
+ Please note what we don't provide the path to brainmask and we needs to resample T1w images so the json file will be looking like following:
 <br />
  <pre>
 {